 - We Can’t create an instance of an interface.

-- We are using the keyword interface to create an interface in the Java programming language.
+- We use the keyword interface to create an interface in the Java programming language.

-- Because of the interface, we can get a total of 100% abstraction, in our last post we have seen that we can able to achieve partial abstraction because of Abstract class in Java.
-Still, due to the interface, we are getting total abstraction because in interface methods don’t have a method body.
+- Because of the interface, we can get 100% abstraction; in our last post, we have seen that we can achieve partial abstraction because of the Abstract class in Java.
+Still, due to the interface, we are getting total abstraction because interface methods don’t have a method body.

-- By default, the variables which are declared inside an interface are public, static, and final.
+- By default, the variables declared inside an interface are public, static, and final.

 - An Interface can’t extend another class, but it extends another interface.

-- When a class wants to use an interface at that time, we are using the keyword “Implements.”
+- When a class wants to use an interface at that time, we use the keyword “Implements.”

-- If a class implements an interface, then all the methods of the interface should be implemented else, we need to mark that class as abstract.
+- If a class implements an interface, all the interface methods should be implemented; otherwise, we need to mark that class as abstract.

-- An Interface cannot be declared as private, protected, and transient.
+- An Interface cannot be declared as private, protected, or transient.

-- If two interfaces have the same method, then only once implementation is enough.
+- If two interfaces have the same method, implementation is enough only once.

-- A class can not implement two methods which have the same name and different return type.
+- A class can not implement two methods with the same name and different return types.

 - We can resolve the variable name conflicts with the help of the interface name.